 Director, UNC MPP

-Daniel Gitterman is the Duncan MacRae ’09 and Rebecca Kyle MacRae Professor and Chair of Public Policy at UNC-Chapel Hill.
+Daniel Gitterman is the Duncan MacRae ’09 and Rebecca Kyle MacRae Professor of Public Policy at UNC-Chapel Hill.
 He also serves as Director of the Honors Seminar in Public Policy and Global Affairs, Washington, DC, and Executive Director of EPIC.

 At Carolina, he has received fellowships from the Institute of Arts and Humanities, Academic Leadership Program; Chairs Leadership Program, and the Global Research Institute, inaugural program Globalization, the Economic Crisis and the Future of North Carolina.
 He is also a recipient of a Tanner Award for Excellence in Undergraduate Teaching and a John L. Sanders Award for Excellence in Undergraduate Teaching and Service at Carolina.
 Gitterman’s research interests include the American Presidency and public policy, education and labor markets, American welfare state and politics of social and health policy, and globalization and labor standards.

 His latest edited volume, The Intersector: How the Public, Nonprofit, and Private Sectors Can Address America’s Challenges, explores how cross-sector collaboration can solve seemingly intractable societal problems by reviewing the state of cross-sector collaborations, identifying emerging practices, and offering a range of perspectives from experts in the field.

 Calling the Shots: The President, Executive Orders, and Public Policy, examines how Presidents and their staffs use specific tools, including executive orders and memoranda to agency heads, as instruments of political control of and influence over the government and the private sector.
 For more than a century, they have used these tools without violating the separation of powers.